Are Frozen Vegetables Better Than Canned?

 Vitamin retention and nutrient stability

-For commercial buyers, this matters beyond nutrition panels.
-Sodium affects on-pack claims, menu positioning, school or institutional compliance, and consumer perception.
-If you are developing products for health-conscious retail, restaurants, or prepared meals, plain frozen vegetables often give you more control before the seasoning stage begins.
+For commercial buyers, sodium affects more than taste.
+It can influence menu positioning, product claims, institutional requirements and consumer perception.
+If your project needs a cleaner sodium starting point, plain frozen vegetables often offer more control before the seasoning stage begins.

 Which Works Better in Real Operations: Frozen or Canned?